Laurie Becker practices in the areas of corporate law, bankruptcy and creditor's rights, commercial lending, public finance, and economic development.

 Laurie also has an active opinion practice, often representing lenders in multi-state financing transactions as local counsel.
-Since 2006, Ms. Becker has served as a member of the Legal Opinion Ad-Hoc Committee of the Corporate, Banking and Securities Law Section of the South Carolina Bar, which Committee is responsible for drafting the State Report on Opinion Practice in South Carolina (expected to be published in 2011).
+Since 2006, Ms. Becker has served as a member of the Legal Opinion Ad-Hoc Committee of the Corporate, Banking and Securities Law Section of the South Carolina Bar, which wrote the State Report on Opinion Practice in South Carolina ( published in the summer of 2015 ).

 She holds a B.A.
 Degree, cum laude, in Business Administration with an emphasis in Marketing from Grove City College in Pennsylvania.
 She received her Juris Doctor, cum laude, from the University of South Carolina where she was the Associate Editor in Chief of the South Carolina Law Review and a member of the National Moot Court Team, the Order of the Barristers, the Order of the Wig and Robe, and the Order of the Coif.

 •South Carolina Bar - Corporate, Banking, and Securities Law Section, Chairperson